 Minimize the risks of a data breach

-Recognizing the warning signs of a data breach and monitoring your data can go a long way.
+Recognizing the warning signs of a data breach and monitoring your data can go a long way in helping you protect your assets and information.
 Be careful of anyone claiming they can render assistance in the event of a data breach.

 The truth is that they may be scammers who are interested in causing further damage.
 The next thing is to change your passwords once it seems your account has been tampered with.

 As a rule of thumb, passwords should be around eight or more characters.
 Create a combination of upper case, lower case, numbers, and special characters.
 Hackers will likely give up on cracking your password after some attempts once you take this approach.

 Avoid using words that people can easily discover via search engines or by glancing at your social media profiles.
 A password manager like LastPass is useful for generating and securing passwords.

 There are times when you will need to share your login credentials with family members or co-workers.
 It’s best to share this information with only those you trust and change it when the task has been completed.